NoImpactNoIdea/NoImpactNoIdea/README.md

 ## ★ Elevator Bio

 I'm a Software Engineer & 3X HubSpot (CRM) Expert with a focus on SaaS and a Fractional CTO with a passion for turning ideas into real, working products.
 Over the past decade, I’ve worked across Native Mobile Development, Web Development, and AR/MR/VR projects.
 I’ve founded a few startups and led some brilliant engineers along the way.
 I like to keep things easy to understand but effective.
 I’m a big believer in adapting agile methodologies to fit what actually works for the project.
-I focus on building quality software and stremlining Revenue Operations.
+I focus on building quality software and streamlining Revenue Operations.

 <!-- libraries -->
 <p align="center">